OpenDominion/OpenDominion/.github/CONTRIBUTING.md

 - An open source project with (hopefully) well-written, documented and (unit-)tested code.
 - A modern and responsive design, developed and tested for desktop, tablet and mobile.
-- Full free to play.
-Meaning: no premium accounts or features, no microtransactions, no lootboxes, and no advertisements either.
+- Free to play forever.
+No premium accounts, no microtransactions, no lootboxes, and no advertisements.
+The project is financed through voluntary Patreon donations.
 - Lifetime accounts by default.
 Meaning you can use the same user account across multiple rounds, instead of having to re-register for each round.
+- Additional gameplay changes for balance purposes, as decided by OpenDominion's Gameplay Committee.

 ## How can I contribute?